Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 If the optional block number is not given the latest block number is used.
 The storage root hash can be on or off chain compared by the parties involved.

+#### Privacy enhancements - private state validation

+Automatic verification of a contract(s) state across party nodes is performed by the GoQuorum node when privacy enhancements are enabled and PSV transactions are used.
+For more details please see [Privacy Enhancements](PrivacyEnhancements.md).

+*[PSV]: Private State Validation